-Ever heard of the term “Arduino” but not knowing what is it or what it means?
-Today, with this comprehensive Arduino guide, you will learn all about the Arduino from:
+Ever heard of the term “Arduino” but not know what it is or what it means?
+Today, you will learn all about Arduino with this comprehensive Arduino guide!

 - What can the Arduino do?